INTRODUCTION

 In a place where there are what men call trees, something happens to me that at first scares me and then makes me think...

-Two strange beings, which were not men, because they had four legs and longer teeth, came out of I don't know where, and charge at me.
+Two strange beings, which were not men, because they had four legs and longer teeth, come out of I don't know where, and charge at me.
 My companions shout something at them and make them run away.
 But I get very scared.
 Because they roar like the knop, the nocturnal butcher of the swamps of Riru...

 - "Don't worry," the young man tells me, "they won't do you any harm."